- Academic Offering

 The Vice Presidency of Enrollment Management and Student Services established in 2004, is the administrative unit in charge of the development or academic life.
 This Vice Presidency serves as link between the office of Admissions and Promotions, Financial Aid office, Guidance and Counseling Office, Athletic Activities, Students Center, Cooperative Education Program, Student Council, Student Organizations, and Social Activities.

-The Office has a Vice President, an Associate Vice President, an Assistant to the Associate Vice President and a Secretary.
+The Office has a Vice President, an Associate Vice President, and an Administrative Assistant.
 It is located at the Main Building , First Floor – Interior Garden.
-Service hours are from Monday to Thursday, 8:00 am – 5:30 pm, and Friday from 8:00 am – 3:00 pm.
+Service hours are from Monday to Thursday, 8:00 am – 5:00 pm, and Friday from 8:00 am – 3:00 pm.

 The Student’s Integrated Service Center (CESI, for it’s acronym in Spanish) was inaugurated on October 18, 1999.
 The main objective of CESI is to offer finance, registration and student aid services.
 In addition, a Counselor’s Office is provided at the Center.
 It provides students with a one-stop office in which to fulfill all transactions.

 It is very important that students who need any type of service, come to CESI first.
 We have a referral system for those students who need additional information related to any of the different University Offices.